mendix/docs/content/appstore/modules/encryption.md

 ### 3.2 Configuration

-No any global configuration needed.
+No configuration is needed.
 However certificates should be generated or should be uploaded up-front by using `CertificateManagement` page.

+{{% alert type="info" %}}
+To use the FileDocument encryption, microflows `Encrypt_Document` and `Decrypt_Document` are provided under the `_USE ME/PGP` folder.
+The microflows are annotated with explanations and you can find more details when you open in the Studio Pro.
+{{% /alert %}}